decc/twenty-fifty/README.md

 It doesn't need much disk space, but it does need memory.
 To translate the Excel into the backend model requires at least 4 GB and ideally 8 GB (this is only needed if you modify the Excel model).
 To compile the model requires at least 2 GB and ideally 4 GB.
 Once compiled, less than 1 GB of memory is required to actually run the server.

-### A note on Ruby and Ubuntu
+## Installing on Ubuntu

 This code requires Ruby 2.0 or greater, and ideally Ruby 2.1.
-Stock images of Ubuntu, and probably other operating systems, often have older versions of Ruby.
+Stock images of Ubuntu often have older versions of Ruby.
 A lot of problems are caused by having several versions of ruby installed.
 So, please be careful.
 Steps that work for me are:

-#### Get Ruby 2.1 from Brightbox
+### Get Ruby 2.1 from Brightbox

     sudo apt-get install python-software-properties
     sudo apt-add-repository ppa:brightbox/ruby-ng
     sudo apt-get update
     sudo apt-get install ruby ruby-dev rubygems ruby-switch

-#### Set the default system ruby to 2.1
+### Set the default system ruby to 2.1

     sudo ruby-switch --set ruby2.1